ousax/tiktokD/README.md

 # tiktokD

 """
-    This is a simple script to scrap video from tiktok using urlebird.com still needs improvements
+    This is a simple script to scrap videos from tiktok using urlebird.com still needs improvements
-    still need to fix the `load more` videos
+    i still need to fix the `load more` videos section
 """
 # requirements
 bs4